Exploring $\beta^+$ decay/EC residues in $^{118}$Sn($^{12}$C,x)$^{130}$Ba reaction: Summary and conclusions

 \section{Summary and conclusions}

-To summarise, channel-by-channel excitation functions of nine evaporation residues, i.e., $^{126}$Ba, $^{127, 126,125}$Cs, $^{125,123,122}$Xe and $^{124,123}$I, populated via complete fusion of $^{12}$C with $^{118}$Sn have been measured at energies $\approx$ 64-84 MeV.
-The results have been analyzed within the framework of nuclear reaction model codes PACE4 and EMPIRE3.
-It has been observed that the residues measured in the present work are neutron deficient and hence predominantly decay via ${\beta}^{+}$/EC.
-An effort has been made to estimate the independent production cross-sections of different ${\beta}^{+}$/EC channels by analyzing the contributions of cumulative and precursor decays in the formation of these residues.
-Remarkably, a large contribution of ${\beta}^{+}$/EC has been observed in various channels, such as p$2$n(80-90$\%$), p$3$n(99$\%$), p$4$n(30$\%$), $\alpha$n(90$\%$) and $\alpha$p$2$n(80$\%$).
-Examination of experimental fusion excitation functions reveals an irregular behavior of $^{12}$C+$^{118}$Sn system when compared with similar systems, which may be attributed to the structure of target nuclei.
-It may be pointed out that the contribution of incomplete fusion for $^{118}$Sn target (present work) is found to be zero or negligible, contrary to the target nuclei in a similar mass region.
-The findings of the present work reinforce the target dependence of incomplete fusion.
-For better insights, more experiments may be performed involving a broader range of tin targets with $\alpha$-cluster structure projectiles.
+To summerise, channel-by-channel EFs of nine evaporation residues, i.e., $^{126}$Ba, $^{127, 126,125}$Cs, $^{125,123,122}$Xe and $^{124,123}$I, produced in $^{12}$C+$^{118}$Sn system have been measured at energies $\approx$ 64-84 MeV and analyzed within the framework of theoretical model codes PACE4 and EMPIRE3.
+The ERs studied in this work are neutron-deficient and hence predominantly decayed via ${\beta}^{+}$/EC.
+An effort has been made to estimate the independent production cross-sections of different ERs by analyzing the contributions of cumulative and precursor decays to their formation.
+Remarkably, a substantial contribution of ${\beta}^{+}$/EC has been observed in p$2$n(80-90$\%$), p$4$n(35-40$\%$), $\alpha$n($\approx$90$\%$) and $\alpha$p$2$n(75-95$\%$) channels.
+The precursor corrections reduce $\sigma_{ind}$\ by 40-60$\%$ in p$x$n channels, enabling accurate reaction rate estimation for astrophysical processes.